EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 Goal: ﬁnd a subset of the client credentials that satisﬁes the threshold ﬁxed by the server and that has minimum privacy value to the client

-©Security, Privacy, and Data Protection Laboratory (SPDP Lab)

-19/51

 Point-based trust management model – 3
 Threshold of accessing a resource: 10
 S ERVER
 Point value